mui/mui-x/benchmark/browser/README.md

 yarn browser
 ```

-It is suppose to give developers comparable values between running different scenarios inside the browser, that can be find the `./scenarios` folder.
+It is supposed to give developers comparable values between running different scenarios inside the browser, that can be found in the `./scenarios` folder.

 You should use these numbers exclusively for comparing performance between different scenarios, not as absolute values.